 It’s been a while since I wrote any tutorial relating to Blogging.
 Well, here’s another.
 Here, I’d be sharing a step by step guide on how to set Up a custom domain bought on Godaddy to a blogger blog.
+Yes, i had to say that again.

 Basically, you’d need to have the following in place before proceeding with this tutorial.
 This is necessary to avoid any additional delay or difficulty.